Avengers: Infinity War is a wild ride that leaves you hanging (spoiler-free review)

 As trailers have already revealed, Thor (post-Ragnarok) fits in with the Guardians as tightly as the Infinity Gauntlet on Thanos.
 If Thor isn't given a fourth movie to headline, I'd be thrilled to watch Chris Hemsworth's God of Thunder instead bicker with Chris Pratt's Peter Quill in Guardians of the Galaxy 3.

-That's not to say the Earthbound heroes don't have their moments.
-The love story between Elizabeth Olsen's Scarlet Witch and Paul Bettany's Vision is now fully blossomed as they fight to protect the Mind Stone that makes Vision as alive as a sentient robot-host on HBO's Westworld.
+That's not to say the earthbound heroes don't have their moments.
+The love story between Elizabeth Olsen's Scarlet Witch and Paul Bettany's Vision has now fully blossomed as they fight to protect the Mind Stone that makes Vision as alive as a sentient robot-host on HBO's Westworld.

 You'll cheer as Captain America (Chris Evans) and Black Widow (Scarlett Johansson) fight in Wakanda alongside Black Panther T'Challa (Chadwick Boseman) and Okoye (Danai Gurira).
 And War Machine (Don Cheadle) is so over the Sokovia Accords that broke the Avengers apart in Civil War.